 Bombay Spiceland is not just an Indian grocery store, and not just a grocery store with take-out — they also do henna tattoos.
 It’s served by Metro’s 150/240 and DASH Northridge lines.

 The first California Market (aka Gaju Market aka 가주마켓) was opened by Richard Rhee in 1987, when he took over the location of a former Mayfair Market.
 Eventually Rhee opened five more stores and footage of him guarding his stores with a gun during the 1992 uprising was broadcast throughout the world.
 He later faced numerous labor and tax law violations and died of lung cancer in 1997.
 The original location was demolished in 2011 and re-opened in a new building in 2015.
 Almost as popular as the market itself is Koo’s hotteok cart, regularly posted up in front.
 A second location later opened in East Hollywood and contains a popular jjamppong place.
-The East Hollywood location is served by Metro’s 14/37 and 206 lines.
+The East Hollywood location closed in 2016.
 The Koreatown location is served by Metro’s 207 line, and LA DOT’s DASH Wilshire Center/Koreatown and DASH Hollywood/Wilshire lines.
 Metro’s Purple Line subway stops at Wilshire/Western Station just two blocks south.

 DONG MAI SUPERMARKET (Cambodia Town)